ME

 • For code changes, run the relevant targeted tests plus npm run check:fast when the logical block is finished.

-• If a shared file changed for native reasons, also verify web scope with a production web build or clearly mark verify pending if environment blocks it.
+• If a shared file changed for native reasons, also verify desktop web and mobile web with the same flow; clearly mark verify pending if an active surface is blocked.

 Output Contract